26 Chocolate Cake Showstopper Recipes

 Nat of Hungry Hinny brought back a few tips and tricks from last week’s Cake and Bake Show and wasted no time in putting them to good effect.
 This beautifully decorated black and white chocolate showstopper consisted of dark chocolate cake layered with white chocolate mousse and raspberry jam and was made for a friend’s birthday.

 Next up is a cake to celebrate a 13th anniversary as well as a 3rd.
 Erica of Tea With Erica must surely have had me in mind when baking this anniversary cake, for this dark chocolate layer cake is filled with salted caramel and just in case you weren’t already aware, this is one of my very favourite things.
 One filling was not enough for Erica though, a second fudgy walnut filling was also used and the whole thing was topped off by a dark chocolate ganache – mmm!

-And now for my celebratory chocolate amnesia cake.
-Other than remembering it tasted very good and that I spent an inordinate amount of time whipping the ganache filling and topping, I am still no further forward in remembering how I made the cake.
+This chocolate amnesia cake is my contribution to the 26 chocolate cake showstopper recipes.
+Except, there isn’t a recipe – oops!
+Other than remembering we made a small rectangular one just for the two of us, that it tasted very good and that I spent an inordinate amount of time whipping the ganache filling and topping, I am still no further forward in remembering how I made the cake.

 September, it seems is a very popular month for birthdays.
 There was a 60th birthday to celebrate over at Corner Cottage Bakery and Hannah got busy in the kitchen to bake her mother a chocolate and vanilla layer cake.
 Hannah insists the artful stencilling on the top is quite simple to do; I remain impressed but unconvinced.